Samuel Fox (1781–1868)

 Samuel Fox (1781–1868) was a philanthropist and abolitionist Quaker from Nottingham.
 Fox was known for his good works in Nottingham.
 Fox supplied burials for cholera victims, food for the starving and helped start the first free school in Britain for poor adults.
 He founded and served as the first chairman of the Nottingham Building Society.

 Birth, marriages and business life

 Samuel Fox was born on 24 November 1781, the son of William Fox and Mary, his wife (born Procter).

-In 1810, he and Sarah Jowitt (1787–1827), the younger daughter of Thomas Jowitt (1760–1789) were married.
-After her death, he was married to another Sarah Jowitt (born Storer, 1762–1799).
-There were no children from either marriage.
+In 1810, he and Sarah Jowitt (1787–1827), the younger daughter of Thomas Jowitt (1760–1789) and Sarah Jowitt (born Storer, 1762–1799) were married.
+There were no children from this marriage.